tridecco/game-board/docs/API.md

 **Description:**

 Converts the `Board` instance to a JSON representation.
 This is useful for serialization or storage.
-The JSON object includes the board's map, grid, indexes, hexagons, and history (if included).
+The JSON object includes the board's map, grid, indexes, hexagons, and history (if specified).

 **Parameters:**